CoinFabrik/scout/docs/docs/intro.md

 ### Installation

-FIn order to install the Command Line Interface, first install Scout dependencies by running the following command:
+In order to install the Command Line Interface, first install Scout dependencies by running the following command:

 ```bash
 cargo install cargo-dylint dylint-link